Hussman School of Journalism and Media (GRAD)

 Funding

 Roy H. Park Fellowships are available to select incoming doctoral students each year.
-Each fellowship provides an annual stipend, payment of tuition and fees, research and travel support, and health insurance.
-Park fellows are guaranteed three years of funding.
-Many doctoral students who desire to study for four years are able to secure a fourth year of funding from other sources.
+Each fellowship provides an annual stipend, payment of tuition and fees, travel support, and health insurance.
+Park fellows are guaranteed four years of funding, three from the Park Fellowship and one funded by a teaching assistantship, faculty grant, or other school or University funding.
 Only U.S. citizens are eligible for Park Fellowships, and continuation of funding each year is dependent on satisfactory progress in the program.
 Each fellow must work as a graduate assistant for 15 hours per week during the fall and spring semesters.

-The school also funds doctoral students through the Cobbs Scholarship, for which international and domestic applicants are eligible.
+The school also funds doctoral students through the Cobbs Scholarship and Aery Fellowship, both of which can fund international or domestic students.
 Ph.D. students are also sometimes funded by external grants supporting UNC Hussman faculty research projects.

 Professors